This just in: Naming bad fashion

 • sheets_dir : location (relative to the root of your textpattern installation) where your stylesheets are to be found if using real_sheets="1".
 If you have the rvm_css plugin installed it will default to the directory specified in Admin -> Preferences -> Advanced -> Style directory

-• parse_tags : if you wish to be able to put TXP tags inside your style sheets and have them parsed, you now can.
-Set this attribute to 1 to enable tag parsing.
-Note that this only works if real_styles="0" because there’s no way for Textpattern to intercept a direct call to a stylesheet
+• parse_tags : if you wish to be able to put Txp tags inside your style sheets and have them parsed, set this attribute to 1.
+Note that this only works if real_styles="0" because there’s no way for Textpattern to intercept a direct call to a stylesheet.
+Using this feature also incurs a (small) time penalty as each sheet is parsed

 • delim : the delimiter to use between sheets.
 Default is the comma (,)